danielgo98/danielgo98/README.md

 ## 📚 Educations
 - I have a Superior grade formative course of Telecommunications (STI) (2019/2021) at [Azarquiel](http://www.ies-azarquiel.es/)
-- I have a Superior grade formative course of Web Development (DAW) (2021/2023) al [Julio Verne](http://ies-julioverne.centros.castillalamancha.es/)
+- I have a Superior grade formative course of Web Development (DAW) (2021/2023) at [Julio Verne](http://ies-julioverne.centros.castillalamancha.es/)

 ## 👨‍💻 Current Learning
   - **JavaScript** and **Angular JS**